magician-demo/magician/README.md

 # README

-[Unsolved] - The form in sign_in.html.erb somehow doesn't be applied with the validators in User Model -> can still send out empty entry
+[Unsolved] - The form in sign_in.html.erb somehow is not applied with the validators in User Model -> can still send out empty entry
-[Unsolved] - Sign-in page (sign_in.html.erb) flash message doesn't show up at all ???
+[Unsolved] - QRcode will over-write each other. ".each" didn't act as expected.

-[ToThinkAbout] - Should probably change route of User Page to show.html.erb (instead of using index.html.erb)
+[ToDo] - Should probably change route of User Page to show.html.erb (instead of using index.html.erb) [ToDo] - Moving the css style into Webpacker -> rails server is damn slow.
+[ToDo] - Apply "devise" gem and "paranoia" gem